fayhyyd/HYYD/content/project/web-scrap/index.md

 ---
-title: Web Scraping- Abstract of papers in Nature/PNAS/Science
+title: Web Scraping- Abstract of papers, Nature/PNAS/Science
 summary: A web scraping function can be further developed into an R package, analyzing key information of papers from the official website.
 tags:
 - other